-Don't go to the ER.
-This will require a long wait and result in an expensive bill.
+Visiting the ER will require a long wait and result in an expensive bill.
 To top it all off, the emergency room will usually refer such eye emergencies to an optometrist anyway.
 Avoid wasting your time and money and see your local eye doctor first!

 At Mississauga Vision Centre & Brampton Vision Centre, we can quickly and effectively handle a wide range of eye emergencies.
-Our offices endeavour to get you seen as fast as possible, even after hours.
+Our offices endeavour to get you seen as fast as possible.
 Our eye care practice uses the latest in digital retinal scanning to probe the anterior and posterior surfaces (front and back) of your eye in order to quickly assess the situation and provide rapid treatment.
 Whether you are an existing patient or have never heard of us before, we will strive to provide the best possible urgent eye care to anyone who comes in.
-Whether you live in the Mississauga area or are just passing through, we encourage you to give us a call if you have any concern about a sudden eye condition or injury.
-Our warm and professional eye care team will bend over backwards to make sure that you are seen as quickly as possible and knowledgeable staff will make sure to fit you in quickly, even after hours.
+Whether you live in the Mississauga or Brampton area or are just passing through, we encourage you to give us a call if you have any concern about a sudden eye condition or injury.
+Our warm and professional eye care team will bend over backwards to make sure that you are seen as quickly as possible and knowledgeable staff will make sure to fit you in quickly.